Cavtat: One of Croatia’s Best-Kept Secrets

 It was only a matter of time before the secret got out that this charming town (pronounced tsav-tat) is one of Croatia’s hidden treasures.
 It’s often been lovingly referred to as Croatia’s Tuscany.

-Located just a half-hour south from the beautiful and bustling Dubrovnik, Cavtat feels like a world away.
+Located just a half-hour south of the beautiful and bustling Dubrovnik, Cavtat feels like a world away.
 Yet it’s very easy to get to— by bus, water taxi, or guided tour.
 And once in town, everything is within easy walking distance.

 This quiet little hamlet with a picturesque horseshoe-shaped harbor has a magical serene feel.
 Though we love Dubrovnik, summertime there can feel a bit crowded and manic.
-But in nearby Cavtat, life moves at a much slower pace, a tranquil quality which makes it such a highly desirable European destination.
+But in nearby Cavtat, life moves at a much slower pace, a tranquil quality that makes it such a highly desirable European destination.

 This is not a place for those seeking the club scene or nights of partying.
 Rather, it’s a place to relax and recharge while taking in the region’s gorgeous nature, scenery, food, and wine.

 In short, we decided to schedule a day visit to Cavtat, Croatia’s southernmost village resort after a friend raved about how taken he’d been with the town.
 And we are so glad we decided to check it out for ourselves.